esatisfaction/esat-wordpress/README.md

 ## Setting Up

-In order to complete setting up e-satisfaction plugin, visit e-satisfaction's settings page and type in the following:
+In order to complete setting up e-satisfaction plugin, visit wordpress settings page and select E-satisfaction to type in the following:

 * Application Id